 Firms are expected to demonstrate compliance with the new Consumer Duty:

-- 31st July 2023 – for new and existing products or services that are open for sale or renewal
+- 31st July – for new and existing products or services that are open for sale or renewal

 - 31st July 2024 – for closed products or services

-But beyond that, it will require businesses to put consumers’ interests at the heart of every action and decision that they take throughout the business lifecycle.
-From product and service design to complaints handling, all will require re-examining to ensure they’re fit for the Duty.
+But beyond that, the rules require businesses to put consumers’ interests at the heart of every action and decision that they take throughout the business lifecycle.
+From product and service design to complaints handling, all now require regular re-examination to ensure they’re fit for the Consumer Duty.

 The overarching points of importance for firms are:

 - the ability to evidence compliance with the Consumer Duty rules